 1/4 cup reserved prawn cooking liquid

-Combine all sauce ingredients in medium saucepan.
+Combine all sauce ingredients in medium saucepan and stir well.
 Bring to a boil, reduce heat and simmer about 45 minutes, until thickened.
 Puree the sauce in a blender.

 French or Sourdough bread baguette, sliced into 1 inch slices

 Place bread slices on cookie sheet and broil until golden.
 Turn slices over and broil other side.
 Top with the saffron sauce, prawn halves, and a light sprinkle of soy Parmesan.
 Return to broiler until cheese slightly melts.
 Serve immediately.

 All recipes included in Eating for Irritable Bowel Syndrome